 - Tools and capabilities to plan and develop an innovation process.

 - Exploring the emerging issues of open government, open and big data, and discussing new practices, questions and dilemmas they raise for people working in public organizations.

 - How to use data to support transparency and to enhance performance in public sector organizations.

-- How to use data to manage different areas of government: city development, healthcare, international organizations.
+- How to use data to manage different areas of government: city development, healthcare, security.

-- Organizational and cultural change challenges for change and innovation in the public sector.
+- Organizational and cultural change challenges in the public sector.

 This course aims at providing students with the knowledge, analytical frameworks and skills necessary to:

 - Define strategies for making government perform better and for increasing public value.

 - Identify and implement innovative solutions to public problems using big and open data.

 - Address critical concerns in strategic innovation management in the public sector.

 - Assess the impact and performance of innovation processes in public agencies.